-Used cars for sale privately can be found through bulletin board notices posted around campus, on Craigslist and other online services, the Yale International e-mail group, and local publications such as The New Haven Register (Sunday edition) and the Yale Bulletin.
+Used cars for sale privately can be found through bulletin board notices posted around campus, on search websites such as AutoList, on classified websites such as Craigslist, and using other online services.
+Other resources include the Yale International e-mail group, local publications such as The New Haven Register (Sunday edition), and the Yale Bulletin.

 Cost analysis can be done online through Kelly’s Blue Book and Edmunds.
 Private Party Value is what you can expect to pay if you buy from an individual.
 Suggested Retail is the price you would pay if you purchase from a car dealer.